peter88213/yw-cnv/docs/template/help-adv.md

 -   Gobal variables and project variables are not resolved.
 -   Chapters and scenes can neither be rearranged nor deleted.
 -   You can split scenes by inserting headings or a scene divider:
     -  *Heading 1* → New chapter title (beginning a new section).
+Optionally, you can add a description, separated by `|`.
     -  *Heading 2* → New chapter title.
+Optionally, you can add a description, separated by `|`.
     -  `###` → Scene divider.
-Optionally, you can also append the scene title to the scene divider.
+Optionally, you can append the scene title to the scene divider.
+You can also add a description, separated by `|`.
+    - **Note:** Export documents with split scenes not more than once.
 -   Paragraphs starting with `> ` are formatted as quotations.

 You can write back the scene contents and the chapter/part headings to